junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean blinks.
 "Help?"

-"We are still hunters, sweetheart."
+"We are still hunters, Sweetheart."
 Ellen smiles at him.

 "And while you're at it, you might want to start with introducing Cas," Jo suggests, jerking her head at the old hunters looking closely in their way.
 "Some of the folks haven't met him before -- him, or his kind."

 Their eyes sweep on Cas, landing expectantly on Dean.

 Dean nods faintly, clearing his voice, gesturing at Cas.
 "Alright, everyone.
 This is Castiel.
 He's an Angel of the Lord.
 We've been working together for years."
-His finger draws a circle, rounding himself, Cas, and Sam in it.
+His finger draws a circle, rounding himself, Cas, and Sam in it, referring to what "we" really includes.
 He finds it extraordinarily soothing to just be able to do that.

 He glances at Cas and runs right into his eyes.
-Dean adds, "He's a close friend -- our best friend, really."
+Dean swallows and adds, "He's a close friend, my -- our best friend, really."
 He lowers his eyes, looking at the tip of his boots.
 His mind briefly pops a voice, quietly asking if that's the best word he can find to describe Cas, and he tells it, out of habit, *yes it is*.
 He looks back up at the crowd.

 Ellen and Jo smile small, and Bobby nods once.
 Ash gives Cas a once-over, and the other folks just listen to him intently.